Erimelowo/Lighthouse-Scale-Fix/README.md

 This aims to help with lighthouse-tracked controllers and/or trackers being always slightly off but not in the same direction.

+**This may not work for everyone and could lead to worst results (idk why).
+Only do if you have the above tracking problem.
+If you have worse results, just rename the .bkp back that the program created.**

 Download [here](https://github.com/Louka3000/Lighthouse-Scale-Fix/releases/latest/download/lh_scale_fix.exe).

 ## Theory